 Is that an issue?
 In my opinion, it’s not an issue.
 It’s a temporary disturbance for the Town employees and Town Council, but I’m sure they will survive and I’m sure it’s a position that can be easily filled once the work is done to find a qualified successor.
 But wouldn’t it be great if that successor was already identified within the Town’s organization and already groomed and trained to take over the role after a predetermined number of years.
 Then the cycle could continue.
 That is something called succession planning, an important strategy for successful businesses.
 Perhaps it’s time for the Town of Aurora to investigate having one as well.
 Otherwise, we are likely to continue to have ‘huge voids‘ to fill in the future.

-For the time being, a good measure of success for the Aurora CAO will be to see how the Town operates when he departs.
+For the time being, a good measure of success for the Town of Aurora CAO will be to see how the Town operates when he departs.
 Successful leaders leave corporations successfully operating after their departure, there should never be a ‘huge void’left.
 A successful leader also leaves a successor, a next leader, behind.
 Perhaps the ‘huge void‘ refers to just that.
 Oops!
 Remember, successful corporations have a succession planning process in place.

 Now about filling that ‘huge void‘ in the near future.
 My wishful thinking is that the new Aurora CAO is from the Town of Aurora, and if that is not possible, at least from York Region.
 You know what I mean, a local person who lives in Town.
 I hope that the new Aurora CAO will manage and lead the Town of Aurora corporation successfully to the next level (not sure what that is yet) and at the same time will act in the best interest of the Town of Aurora community.
 I guess we will just have to wait and find out.